Bern. Bridgetown. A love Story.

 Crystal clear, warm, but still refreshing the water.
 Here you can also do all sorts of water sports!
 Jet ski booking, banana boat rides, kayaking, snorkeling and reef diving pure.
-The coasts of the relatively flat island, which is a coral limestone raised from the sea, have charming contrasts to offer.
+The coasts of the relatively flat BarBaDos, which is a coral limestone raised from the sea, have charming contrasts to offer.
 Therefore, you should definitely book a jeep tour across the island from the Caribbean to the Atlantic side..

 Kristallklar, warm, aber immer noch erfrischend das Wasser.
 Hier können Sie auch alle Arten von Wassersport betreiben!
 Jet Ski Buchung, Bananenboot fahrten, Kajakfahren, Schnorcheln und Rifftauchen pur.
-Die Küsten der relativ flachen Insel, die ein Korallenkalk aus dem Meer ist, haben reizvolle Kontraste zu bieten.
+Die Küsten der relativ flachen BarBaDos, die ein Korallenkalk aus dem Meer ist, haben reizvolle Kontraste zu bieten.
 Daher sollten Sie unbedingt eine Jeep-Tour über die Insel von der Karibik bis zur Atlantik seite buchen.